tdyer21/cse130-tests/asgn3/readme.md

 Download the test folder and put it into your asgn3 directory.
 You can add "test/" to .gitignore and the test folder will not be tracked by git.
 You no longer need to add `./` to your path for this script to work.

-The script needs your makefile to support the `all` and `spotless` target, which it should anyway for the assignment.
+The script needs your makefile to support the `all` and `spotless` target.

 Finally, from your asgn2 directory `cd test` and type `a3test`.
 You may need to do `chmod +x a3test` so that the script will be executable.
 Do not run `loadbalancer` on your own, the script will handle that for you.
 The tests also uses the given `httpserver` binary, so there is no need to supply your own.